exasol/elasticsearch-virtual-schema/README.md

 ## Features

-* Access ElasticSearch database using Virtual Schema.
+* Access an ElasticSearch database from an Exasol database, using Virtual Schema.

 ## Table of Contents